rhoot/sc/README.md

 Future plans also include a type-safe C++ API.

 I say "platform independent" since it *technically* supports a heap of different platforms, but the projects are not yet set up to support them.

-The only currently supported project configuration is for VS2015 (possibly 2013, I haven't tested yet).
+Currently supported compilers/configurations:

+* VS2015 (x86, x86_64)
+* VS2013 (x86, x86_64)

 Uses assembly from [boost::context] to do the heavy lifting.